src-d/guide/talent/application-process.md

 - Design interview (90min): to see how the developer would design a solution to a given technical problem working with several of our engineers.

-* Q&A (60min): to know the developer better.
-Two interviewers should participate; one from the team that the developer is being interviewed for, and one from any other engineering or non engineering team (eg. Product, Talent).
+* Q&A (60min): to get to know the developer better.
+Two interviewers should participate; one from the team that the developer is being interviewed for, and one from any other engineering or non-engineering team (eg. Product, Talent).
 Duration 60'.

 - Logical thinking (60min): to see how the developer solves an abstract problem in a logical way.